Canon M3 vs T6i

 - More compact: Is smaller (111x68mm vs 132x101mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 189g or 34 percent) and hence easier to carry around.

 - More legacy lens friendly: Can take a broad range of non-native lenses via adapters.

-Reasons to prefer the Canon EOS Rebel T6i:
+Arguments in favor of the Canon EOS Rebel T6i:

-- Better video: Provides higher movie framerates (1080/30p vs 1080/60p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an optical viewfinder for image framing.
+- Easier framing: Has an optical viewfinder for image framing and settings control.

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (440 versus 250) out of a single battery charge.